Charles Wreford-Brown: Corinthian FC

 Charles Wreford-Brown was a leading figure for the era's most prominent football club, Corinthian FC.
 A constant figure throughout the club's golden era, he played 161 games for the club, scoring 8 goals.
-In 1894, Corinthian FC became the only club still to this day, to ever fully represent the England National side, and Charles Wreford-Brown would Captain the side.
+In 1894, Corinthian FC became the only club still to this day, to ever fully represent the England National side, and Charles Wreford-Brown would captain the side.
 He would too, when the extraordinary feat was repeated a year later.

 Corinthian FC were strict amateurs who believed in fair play and who had the "Corinthian Spirit" named in their honour.
-They are the team credited with having popularised the sport around the world with many tours and with them, Wreford-Brown travelled to S.Africa, USA, Canada, Sweden & Denmark.
+They are the team credited with having popularised the sport around the world with many tours and with them, Wreford-Brown travelled to South Africa, USA, Canada, Sweden and Denmark.

 A strong defender, Wreford-Brown played in some of the club's famous victories over professional opponents such as Liverpool, Southampton, Sunderland and Spurs.